bunkahle/Transcrypt-Examples/alerts/alerts.rst

 Preparation of html files to run transcrypted Python code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to running Python code which has been "transcrypted" to Javascript, you need to include a text line starting with <script> into your html file which looks like this: ::
+In order to run Python code which has been "transcrypted" to Javascript, you need to include a text line starting with <script> into your html file which looks like this: ::

 	<head>